Stacking-Controlled Magnetic Exchange and Magnetoelectric Coupling in Bilayer CrI$_2$: Methodology

 \section{Methodology}

 We use plane-wave density functional theory as implemented in the \textsc{Quantum ESPRESSO} package (v7.4)\cite{giannozzi2009quantum,giannozzi2020quantum}, employing PBEsol pseudopotentials from PSLibrary\cite{prandini2018precision, dal2014pseudopotentials} with DFT-D3(BJ) dispersion corrections~\cite{grimme2011effect}.
-Strong on-site correlations on Cr $3d$ states are treated within DFT+$U$ with $U=3.1$~eV and $J=0.1$~eV\cite{cococcioni2005linear}.
 The plane-wave cutoffs are 60/500~Ry for wavefunctions/charge density.
 Structural relaxations and self-consistent calculations use $\Gamma$-centered $k$-meshes of $4\times 8\times 1$ and $6\times 13\times 1$, respectively, Marzari-Vanderbilt smearing of 0.01~Ry~\cite{marzari1999thermal}, and a vacuum spacing of 18~\AA{} along $z$.